ebaran/docs/docs/tutorials/TutorialASA.md

 The tutorial code below is separated into snippets categorized by ASA core functions and is laid out in order.
 The solution should be coded as a single script for each respective language.

+**Task 1-3**  Create code files for the remainder of the tutorial.

-**Task 1B-1** Create an empty code file for desired language of choice (TutorialASA.js, TutorialASA.py, TutorialASA.java, or TutorialASA.go).
+Create an empty code file in the same folder as the completed code for your language of choice (myTutorialASA.js, myTutorialASA.py, myTutorialASA.java, myTutorialASA.go or myTutrorial.cs).
 Then simply copy the code below and paste into the empty file.
-Then append the each snippet after the last line of code in the prior step as you read through this tutorial.
+Then append each snippet after the last line of code in the prior step as you read through this tutorial.

 ```javascript tab="JavaScript"